FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsFileMaintenance.md

 -   Shared folders not owned by the user
 -   Files in a Shared Folder application subscription folder

 Before you create a File Maintenance application, make sure that the `FileMaintenanceApp` rules package is enabled in the Transaction Manager.
-For more information, see <a href="../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable" class="MCXref xref">Manage rules packages</a>.
+For more information, see [Manage rules packages](../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable).

 Use the following procedure to create a File Maintenance application.